Table of Contents

 Mindfulness Meditation

 Mindfulness meditation, and meditation in general, helps the individual in benzo treatment and recovery to maintain a sense of calm and peace, while increasing awareness of self, reducing intrusive thoughts and impulses, and improving overall mental functioning.
-Furthermore, mindfulness meditation helps to alleviate anxiety and depressive thoughts, according to some research, produce improvement in sleep, reduce stress levels, decrease blood pressure, enhance the immune system, and result in a decrease in subjective pain levels.
+Furthermore, mindfulness meditation helps to alleviate anxiety and depressive thoughts, according to some research, produces improvement in sleep, reduces stress levels, decreases blood pressure, enhances the immune system, and results in a decrease in subjective pain levels.

 Lifelong Recovery from Benzodiazepine Addiction